hsoulier/furniture-broken/README.md

 # Furniture

-Webite created on a mockup created by [Ashutosh](https://dribbble.com/ashutoshnirwan) on Dribbble.

-This is a personnal project for understand the principles of the JS library GSAP.
+This is a personnal project to play with BarbaJS and do some tricks with SCSS on a broken grid layout.